KristianMeier/cvr-krme-5.1/README.md

 - `Basic React and ES6 Syntax`
 - `Basic SCSS (Variables and Mixins)`
 - `Responsive design with Flexbox`
-- `Authentication and Protected content.`
+- `Authentication and Protected content`

 ### What did I **Not** intent to pratice in this project?